DEFRA/ffc-messaging/README.md

 `host` - Azure Service Bus namespace, for example, `myservicebus.servicebus.windows.net`

-`useCredentialChain` - Boolean value for whether to authenticate connection with [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
+`useCredentialChain` - Boolean value for whether to authenticate connection with using Azure's credential chain.
+For example, set this to true if you wish to use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
 If `false`, then `username` and `password` are required.

 `username` - Azure Service Bus Shared Access Key name for authentication.
 Not required if `useCredentialChain` is `true`.